Setting up a Minecraft Java Edition Server on Ubuntu

 sudo reboot

-Once Ubuntu is running again, you should be able to enter your Minecraft server without having to enter any commands.
+Once Ubuntu is running again, you should be able to enter your Minecraft Java edition server without having to enter any commands.
 Depending on the speed of your computer, it may take a few minutes to start.

 Conclusion

-You should now have a fully functioning Minecraft Java server running on Ubuntu.
+You should now have a fully functioning Minecraft Java Edition server running on Ubuntu.
 Depending on your system’s specifications, you should have a server capable of handling quite a few people.
 You can also tweak the server properties if you find the server is not up to expectations.

 This tutorial covered all the basics for setting up the server on a local network.
 If you want to open it up to the internet, you will need to investigate using port forwarding.
 However, you should be aware that port forwarding does increase the risk of security issues.